Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Washington stats and trends

-- So far this season Washington has two wins against the spread.
+- Washington has two wins against the spread in nine games this season.

-- This year, the Football Team have just one against the spread win in five games as an underdog of 3.5 points or more.

-- Washington's games this season have gone over the point total four times in nine opportunities (44.4%).
+- Washington has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- Washington is 2-5 against the spread and 3-4 overall when the team churns out more than 280.7 yards.
+- Washington is 2-5 against the spread and 3-4 overall when the team piles up over 280.7 yards.

-- This year the Football Team have turned the ball over 14 times, two more than the Panthers' takeaways (12).
+- The Football Team have turned the ball over 14 times this season, two more turnovers than the Panthers have forced (12).

 Home and road insights